dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_10_23-can-we-trust-microsoft-with-open-source.md

 Do you trust Microsoft with Open Source or do you actually trust people like Jon Galloway, Scott Hanselman, Scott Hunter, Guido van Rossum, David Fowler, Damian Edwards, Miguel de Icaza and a handful of other OSS champions who have been pushing the OSS message internally from the bottom up?
 What if these people leave .NET?
 Will Microsoft continue to play nicely with the community?

 Would it worry you if Scott Hunter was moved away from .NET and someone new from a different division at Microsoft would have taken over?
-Remember your answer when you find out where Scott Hunter works today.
+Remember your answer when you find out in which part of Microsoft Scott Hunter works today.

 ## What can we do?